 Another justification for these restrictions is that J-1 internship programs are not intended to be used in place of ordinary employment or work purposes, or to “displace American workers.”
 Keep in mind that the treatment of J-1 visa holders must be comparable to U.S. workers in respective positions and must comply with all federal and state wage and labor laws as well.

 Finally, companies need to make sure that their internship programs can be completed within the maximum allowed amount of time.
 There is a lot of variation in how long various EVP programs can last, with some lasting only a few months and others lasting several years.
 Participants in the intern program can hold J-1 status for a maximum of 12 months with a U.S. employer following the completion of their studies.
-Extensions beyond 12 months are usually not possible, so keep this in mind when designing your training program.
+J-1 visa extensions beyond 12 months are usually not possible, so keep this in mind when designing your training program.

 What are the Differences Between a J-1 Visa and an F-1 Visa?